Overview and setup

 The system you will build

 We build a deep research agent over the DataTalks.Club podcast archive.
-The data side downloads YouTube transcripts, formats them as timestamped subtitles, indexes them in Elasticsearch, and then makes the ingestion durable with Temporal.
-The agent side searches those indexed transcripts, summarizes long episodes when needed, and then runs the research agent itself inside a Temporal workflow.
+The data side downloads YouTube transcripts and formats them as timestamped subtitles.
+Then it indexes them in Elasticsearch and makes ingestion durable with Temporal.
+The agent side searches those indexed transcripts and summarizes long episodes when needed.
+Then it runs the research agent inside a Temporal workflow.

 The full system looks like this:

-This is not a web app workshop.
-You leave with a working local research workflow and the code structure you can reuse in a production pipeline.
+We don't build a web app here.
+You leave with a working local research workflow and a code structure you can reuse in a production pipeline.

 Prerequisites

 You can run the workshop locally or in GitHub Codespaces.
 Codespaces gives you Python, Docker, and a Linux environment, but YouTube transcript fetching from cloud IP addresses can fail.
-That is why the workshop includes both a cached transcript fallback and a proxy path.
+That's why the workshop includes both a cached transcript fallback and a proxy path.

 pip install uv